k3yro/ReverseEngineering/KeyGen - LaFarges Crackme#2/README.md

 # Keygen für LaFarges Crackme v2
-Disassembliert in C mit x64dbg und Code::Blocks.
+Disassembled in C with x64dbg and Code::Blocks.
+More information in main.c file.

 Thanks to LaFarge for the crackme.exe